Voler

-"Voler" (meaning "Fly") is a French-language song and promotional single from Michel Sardou's album, Être une femme 2010.
-It is a duet with Celine Dion.
-"Voler" was written by Jacques Veneruso and Sardou, and produced by Veneruso and Thierry Blanchard.
-It went to radio on 2 September 2010, and was made available as a music download from Sardou's album, which was released on 30 August 2010.
-The song reached number 48 on the Belgian Wallonia Singles Chart.
+"Voler" (lit.
+'Fly') is a song by French singer Michel Sardou and Canadian singer Celine Dion from Sardou's 2010 studio album Être une femme 2010.
+Written by Jacques Veneruso and Sardou and produced by Veneruso and Thierry Blanchard, it was released as a promotional single on 2 September 2010.
+The song reached number 48 on the Belgium's Wallonia singles chart in October 2010.

 Music video

-The music video was released on 22 November 2010 and contains new footage of Sardou and excerpts from Dion's two 2007 videos: "Et s'il n'en restait qu'une (je serais celle-là)" and "Immensité".
+The music video was released on 22 November 2010.
+It includes new footage of Sardou intercut with excerpts from two of Dion's 2007 music videos: "Et s'il n'en restait qu'une (je serais celle-là)" and "Immensité".